Learn how to find the best personal finance book for you and your family!

 Note: Interview is edited for clarity and length.

-Finding the Best Personal Finance Books for Families Pursuing Financial Freedom
+Finding the Best Personal Finance Books for Families

-Elle Martinez: one of the things I like about books and we were talking about this just a little bit ago was how accessible they are and affordable.
+Elle Martinez: One of the things I like about books and we were talking about this just a little bit ago was how accessible they are and affordable.
 I remember when I had that wake up call that was tens of thousands of dollars of debt and I needed some kind of plan.